LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

         overallStartingNonTerminals.append(newNonTerminals.pop())
 {% endhighlight %}

-1. I keep track a rollingID I increment for each new production rule, overallProductionsFound, and overallStartingNonTerminals
+1. Define rollingID I increment for each new production rule, overallProductionsFound, and overallStartingNonTerminals
 2. Begin the index at the last element and create a array called newNonTerminals to track new productions created from unfoundNonTerminals
 3. Loops until the index arrives at the last element.
 Each iteration will define a new Production rule using its lhs and rhs
-4. After creating this new Production rule, I track it in overallProductionsFound and take note of the newNonTerminals
+4. After creating this new Production rule, I track it in overallProductionsFound and take note of it in newNonTerminals
-5. Account for the case where we reach the end of our array to define a new Production rule as I have to look at previous rule created
+5. Account for the case where we reach the end of our array to define a new Production rule as my lhs and rhs will change
-6. If we haven’t found our new S, perform a recursion on the method until we end up with one element in newNonTerminals, else add our new S in overallStartingNonTerminals
+6. If we haven’t found our new S, perform a recursion on the method until we end up with one element in newNonTerminals.
+Once condition is met, add our new S in overallStartingNonTerminals

-This is the final step of our process to take care of creating new production rules and also defining new S candidates.
+This is the final step of our process to take care of creating new production rules and also defining new S candidates based on our subset of sentences.

 You can imagine after 20 sentences, the amount of interactions/iterations with elements can be quite large.
 Not to mention, the amount of production rules produced.
 In fact, we can go ahead and calculate it.
 Considering there are 10 words in a sentence, we end up finding/creating 19 production rules for a given sentence.
-If N were the amount of words in a sentence, the amount of production rules found/produced is 2N-1.
-This equation is what makes the Chomsky Normal Form so valuable, due to the ability to calculate expectations with a defined rule set.
-Lets see what out final output is after twenty sentences:
+If N were the amount of words in a single sentence, the amount of production rules found/produced is 2N-1.
+This equation is what makes Chomsky Normal Form so valuable, due to the ability to calculate computation expectations given a defined rule set.
+Lets see what out final set of productions is after twenty sentences:

 <!--![NLP Contributors](/assets/post2/production_rules_output.png){: width="800"}-->
 {% highlight terminal %}